The Star Wars Archives

 The Star Wars Archives are two hardcover books written by Paul Duncan and published by Taschen.

-The Star Wars Archives 1977–1983 Episodes IV-XI weights 13 pounds.
+The Star Wars Archives 1977–1983 Episodes IV-VI weights 13 pounds.
 It contains 1,232 illustrations.

-The Star Wars Archives 1999–2005 Episodes I-III includes plans George Lucas had for sequels.
+The Star Wars Archives 1999–2005 Episodes I-III weights 13 pounds like the former.
+It contains George Lucas's plans for the sequel trilogy.

 The books included photographs from the sets of the Star Wars films.

 Reception

 The Chicago Tribune states: “The Star Wars Archives pulls off the impossible: a fresh look at one of the most picked-off franchises ever.”